Home » Blog » Best Pumpkin Patches in Colorado Springs

 This year’s patch promises loads of pumpkins that are ready to rock your fuzzy fall socks off.
 There are also photo displays, a hayride, snacks for purchase, a hayride and lots of games for the kids.
 Venetucci’s admission is an easy $5, which makes it a bargain for families that want pumpkin patch fun without the hefty price tag.

 Pre-purchase tickets and reserve a time before you go.
-The Venetucci You-Pick patch is open 10 a.m.-2 p.m.
-Saturdays through Oct.
-30. The patch will be closed Oct.
-9 for a private event.
-Admission is $5 and kids 8 and under get in free.
+The Venetucci You-Pick patch is open with expanded hours and dates: 10 a.m.-4 p.m.
+Friday-Sunday through Oct.
+29. Admission is $5 and kids 8 and under get in free.
 Pumpkins are $10 each.
 To learn more and make your reservation, go to www.venetuccifarm.org/pumpkins.
+Please note that the registration and payment are completed with Mountain Blooms.
+You will be redirected to their site to pay.

 Pumpkin Patches Outside Colorado Springs